qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

 Some browsers unfortunately lack built-in functionality for some features common to modern browsers.
 To work around those technical limitations is either too complex or simply impossible.
 Therefore browser support in %{Desktop} 3.0 had to be adjusted accordingly:

-* no longer supported
+* Browser versions no longer supported:
    * IE 6, 7
-   * Firefox < 3.6
+   * Firefox 3.5 and below
-   * Safari < 4
+   * Safari 3
-   * Opera < 12
+   * Opera 11 and below
+* Browser versions with limited support:
    * IE 8: double borders on input element and border-image decorations no longer supported
    * IE 9, 10: border-image decorations no longer supported

 Built-in Themes